T3 Code - The Bridge Between CLI and GUI in AI Coding

 T3 Code (GUI)

-Codex CLI / Claude Code (agent)
+Codex CLI / Claude Code / OpenCode (agent)

-OpenAI API / Anthropic API
+OpenAI / Anthropic / model provider API

 Your project (files, git, terminal)

 This means the power comes from the agent, not the GUI.
-T3 Code doesn't add new AI capabilities - it adds a UX layer.
-That's a deliberate choice: instead of building another model or another editor, Theo bet on the interface as the value itself.
+T3 Code doesn’t add new AI capabilities, it adds a UX layer.
+That’s a deliberate choice: instead of building another model or another editor, Theo bet on the interface as the value itself.

-Requirements: you need Codex CLI (or Claude Code) installed and authorized.
-T3 Code alone, without an agent, won't work.
+Requirements: you need at least one of Codex CLI, Claude Code, or OpenCode installed and authorized.
+T3 Code alone, without an agent, won’t work.

 What Does GUI Add Over CLI?